 If You're Caught in a Wildfire

 In the event of a fire in your area, it is important to stay tuned to local radio broadcasts.
-Prepare for evacuation at a moment's notice by gathering your disaster supplies, corralling your pets, and removing any obstacles to a rapid escape.
+Prepare for evacuation at a moment's notice by gathering your ready-to-go bag with basic supplies, corral your pets, and removing any obstacles to a rapid escape.
 Wear sturdy shoes or boots, non-flammable clothing, a hat, and gloves.
-Anticipate that the electrical power will go down.
+Anticipate that the electrical power will be out.

-If the worst happens, and you find yourself trapped in the path of a raging wildfire, the information at these websites may save your life:
+If the worst happens, and you find yourself trapped in the path of a raging wildfire, leave if you can.
+If you are trapped call 9-1-1.
+Use N95 masks "duckbill" masks to keep dangerous particles out of the air you breathe.